 The English Guided Tour

 The tour went through every step of the chocolate process, starting with the trees in South America and Africa.
-We were shown the cocoa pods harvested from the trees and the beans inside.
+I was shown the cocoa pods harvested from the trees and the beans inside.
 I was one of the three lucky guests who got to try the raw bean.
 It was fleshy and bitter, somewhat similar to a lychee nut.
 I couldn’t detect any trace of chocolate in the bean, and I honestly don’t know how someone discovered the process to get chocolate from the pod.

 The tour went on to show how shipments were made, including inspections for mold and insects, classifying the quality of the beans, etc. I loved how the museum set up the display like an actual dock with a shipping container and provides the instruments used by shipment inspectors.